-Celebrating AAPI Heritage Month: Crisis Intervention Specialist Caryl Blount on BART, family, and food
+Celebrating Filipino American History Month: Crisis Intervention Specialist Caryl Blount on BART, family, and food

-To start the month off, BART Communications interviewed Crisis Intervention Specialist Caryl Blount.
-In the story, she discusses her Filipino roots, her gratitude for her family (including her BART family), and shares her recipe for pork sinigang.
+To celebrate, we are revisiting an interview with Crisis Intervention Specialist Caryl Blount that we published during Asian American Pacific Islander Heritage Month.
+In the story, Blount discusses her Filipino roots, her gratitude for her family (including her BART family), and shares her recipe for pork sinigang.

 BART celebrates heritage and diversity months throughout the year, and with stories such as CIS Blount’s, we hope to recognize some of the many exceptional employees in our organization.